Danijj89/eau2/report/doc.md

 users, who primarily work with dataframes and save intermediate results by assigning keys to the resulting dataframes.

+To run the prepared example program that comes with the repository, please use `make docker_run`.
+To run the tests and memory check, please use `make valgrind`.

 # Architecture

 We envisioned a three-layered architecture: